Rhythm in early Ming qin tablature

 Perhaps earlier than this punctuation, however, is that of the version in Zheyin Shizi Qinpu.
 The surviving part of Zheyin Shizi Qinpu has 40 pieces, 28 of them identical to versions in SQMP, but with lyrics, added.
 These lyrics (which I sometimes refer to as "text" because it is not clear that all of them were intended for singing) had no punctuation, but anyone who knows classical Chinese can determine the punctuation rather accurately.
 And those less skilled in this can refer to the invaluable compilation by Zha Fuxi, Cunjian Guqin Qupu Jilan, which copies with phrasing the text for all the songs he and his helpers found in old qin handbooks.
 Having determined the phrasing of the words in Zheyin Shizi Qinpu, one must decide if it follows that in the SQMP.

 This is quite a difficult question.
 After spending a lot of time studying Zheyin Shizi Qinpu, I still am not sure whether the text was added from elsewhere by the person who is supposedly only the editor, or whether he wrote at least some of it himself.
-This man, the self-styled Beyond-Sounds Immortal, is thought to have been Zhu Dianpei, a grandson of Zhu Quan who succeeded him as prince in Nanchang.
+This man, the self-styled Beyond-Sounds Immortal, used to be thought of as 朱奠培 Zhu Dianpei, a grandson of Zhu Quan who succeeded him as prince in Nanchang, but more recently as 朱拱椳 Zhu Gongwei, a fourth generation descendant of Zhu Quan.
 The Beyond-Sounds Immortal calls Zhu Quan his Royal Ancestor.
 Generally analysts have said that the words were added because of some idea that all qin music should be sung, but that these pieces cannot in actuality be sung.
 My research indicates that perhaps some of them can be, but for other songs perhaps the editor or the Beyond-Sounds Immortal himself did not even understand the music being copied down.

 The text is added according to a rather rigid formula: one word for each right hand stroke, two for the left hand pluck called dui qi, one for the left hand stroke tao qi; occasionally words were added elsewhere.
 In some places the music and text fit together pretty well -- Huaxu Yin is one such case.
 This doesn't mean one should sing along with Huaxu Yin, out loud.
 However, one can sing or recite the words silently, as one plays.
 In this, Huaxu Yin is unlike some other pieces.
 It is also not what one would expect from a random application of the formula.
 It is thus evidence that the Beyond-Sounds Immortal had some idea of the music, perhaps from doing the same kind of re-creation as we do today.
 Remember, Zhu Quan had already said no one played the music any more -- or at least he could not find anyone who could.